Aryan Rajesh

 Edara Aryan Rajesh is an Indian actor and film producer who appears predominantly in Telugu films.
-He is the son of veteran director and producer E. V. V. Satyanarayana.
+He is the elder son of veteran director and producer E. V. V. Satyanarayana.

 He produces films along with his younger brother Allari Naresh under their production company, E. V .V.
 Cinema.

 Personal life

 Aryan Rajesh was born to Telugu veteran director and producer E V V Satyanarayana and Saraswati.
 He has a younger brother Allari Naresh who is also an actor in Telugu cinema.
 On 14 February 2012, he married Subhashini, daughter of contractor Kantipudi Amarnath and has one son & daughter.

 Career

 His career started with the movie Hai in 2002, which was directed by his father E. V. V. Satyanarayana.
 The same year he debuted in Tamil in Vasanthabalan's directorial debut Album, alongside Shrutika.
 Rajesh acted in Leela Mahal Center (2004) and his father's Evadi Gola Vaadidhi (2005); both were successful.
 He acted with his brother Allari Naresh in Nuvvante Naakishtam (2005), which was also directed by his father.
 Rajesh acted in the thriller film Anumanaspadam (2007), which received positive reviews.
 After that he was seen in Cheran's Pokkisham (2009) in a small role.
 In 2014, he returned to Tamil with a film titled Eera Veyyil.
 He became producer with his brother's Bandipotu (2015).
 He played a small role in Vinaya Vidheya Rama (2019).